OmriPy/Anti-Virus/README.md

-# Virus Controlled by an External Server and Spreads out into other Computers in the LAN
+# Intrusion Detector - Virus Connected to external Server that penetrated to a VMs LAN
 *Explanation of the project*

 ## Prerequisites